-Having grown up in Singapore all my life, I am proud to be a Singaporean.
-Singapore might be tiny compared to many countries in Asia but it is by no means boring and uninteresting.
+Having grown up in Singapore, I am proud to be a Singaporean.
+Singapore might be tiny compared to many countries in Asia, but it is by no means boring.

 What To Do In Singapore